Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 ---

 ### The Index Printer
-Before we proceed any further, I get to briefly touch on how I talk about binary - and hopefully define some standardized terminology so we can speak a similar language!
+Before we proceed any further, I get to hopefully define some standardized terminology so we can speak a similar language!
 There isn't a lot of oddness beyond what I've already defined, but I'd like to touch on the _quality_ of binary information and then on what an _index_ of data is.

 First, let's examine the three states binary can remain in:

-     1  🡨 Dark
+     1  ← Dark
-    ⁰⁄₁ 🡨 Grey
+    ⁰⁄₁ ← Grey
-     0  🡨 Light
+     0  ← Light

 This applies to _any length_ of binary information, and _does not_ imbue any value or size to the discussion:

-    [ 1 1 1 1 1 1 1 1 ] 🡨 A "dark" byte
+    [ 1 1 1 1 1 1 1 1 ] ← A "dark" byte
-    [ 0 1 1 0 1 0 0 1 ] 🡨 A "grey" byte
+    [ 0 1 1 0 1 0 0 1 ] ← A "grey" byte
-    [ 0 0 0 0 0 0 0 0 ] 🡨 A "light" byte
+    [ 0 0 0 0 0 0 0 0 ] ← A "light" byte

-    [ 1 1 ] 🡨 A "dark" crumb
+    [ 1 1 ] ← A "dark" crumb
-    [ 1 0 ] 🡨 A "grey" crumb
+    [ 1 0 ] ← A "grey" crumb
-    [ 0 0 ] 🡨 A "light" crumb
+    [ 0 0 ] ← A "light" crumb

     [ 1 1 1 ...
-1 1 1 ] 🡨 "Dark" data
+1 1 1 ] ← "Dark" data
     [ 0 1 1 ...
-0 0 1 ] 🡨 "Grey" data
+0 0 1 ] ← "Grey" data
     [ 0 0 0 ...
-0 0 0 ] 🡨 "Light" data
+0 0 0 ] ← "Light" data

-Because of this it's common to consider that a value is 'close to the dark side', for instance - which is very easy to mentally conceptualize if you can bound in the target on a kind of number line called an 'index.'
+Because of this it's common to consider that a value is 'closer to the dark or light side', for instance.
+It's a lot easier to visualize if you can mentally bound in the target on what I call an 'index' - essentially a new kind of vertical number line.

     "The Index"

         An Index represents all possible binary states a known bit-width can address.

-Since it makes the everything _infinitely_ eaiser, the upper _**limit**_ of an index is considered to be 2ⁿ (𝑛 being the bit length of the index), whereas the upper **_value_** of an index is (2ⁿ)-1.
-This means that we consider 8 bits to be a "256" index, even though it can never address the value "256".
+An index is defined by it's bit-width, 𝑛.
+Since it makes everything _infinitely_ eaiser the upper _**limit**_ of an index is considered to be 2ⁿ, whereas the upper **_value_** of an index is (2ⁿ)-1.
+This means that we consider 8 bits to be a "256" index, even though it can never address the value "256."
 This has a _very specific purpose:_ it makes the midpoint of an index equivalent to 1 followed by all 0s, as well as a whole division of 2 from the limit.
+For example, given an 8-bit index, these are the three major boundary points -

-    [ 1 1 1 1 1 1 1 1 ] (255) | (2⁸)-1 🡨 The maximum value of the index
+    [ 1 1 1 1 1 1 1 1 ] (255) | (2⁸)-1 ← The maximum addressable value of the index
-    [ 1 0 0 0 0 0 0 0 ] (128) | (2⁸)/2 🡨 The midpoint of the index
+    [ 1 0 0 0 0 0 0 0 ] (128) | (2⁸)/2 ← The midpoint of the index
-    [ 0 0 0 0 0 0 0 0 ] (0)   | 0      🡨 The minimum value of the index
+    [ 0 0 0 0 0 0 0 0 ] (0)   | 0      ← The minimum addressable value of the index

-Indexes are represented just as they would on a vertical number line - meaning zero is at the bottom, larger values are placed above, and each value is well-ordered:
+Indexes are represented just as they would on a vertical number line - meaning zero is at the bottom, larger values are placed above, and each value is well-ordered -

     A Crumb Index: